eth-act/zkevm-book/src/trees/external/incentives.md

 This project is concerned with the third point and aims to build a robust in-protocol system to facilitate new provers and builders to communicate with each other, sometimes called multiplexing.

 ## Prover Killers
 Prover killers are blocks that are excessively hard to prove due to the large number and/or types of transactions in the block.
 If blocks cannot be proven, but proofs are required to validate blocks, Ethereum cannot process transactions: it loses liveness.
+This project is also a bottleneck for zkEVM adoption, however, the solution space is better understood than that of the fallback provers project.

 This project is concerned with preventing liveness issues due to prover killers.
 The two ways currently explored to do so are: